-The most common and the most videly accepted errors in positions originate from the positioning process itself.
-The land-based points, which are the basis of maritime boundary delimitation, have been positioned by means of either one of the terrestrial techniques, or by means of one of the available space technique.
-The terrestrial, i.e., the classical geodetic techniques, use the angular and distance measurements in a (national) geodetic network and its densification, which are then put together in a process called an "adjustment", to produce the statistically optimal estimates of coordinates of the individual points, under the assumption that the measurements contain only random errors.
-The modern, space techniques (e.g., the Transit, or the Global Positioning System, known as GPS) use measurements to satellites or to some celestial objects (e.g., the Very Long Baseline Interferometry, known as VLBI, which uses quasars) instead of terrestrial measurements.
-In either case, we shall be discussing here only the horizontal positions as only the horizontal positions find an application in marine boundary delimitation and definition.
+The most common and the most videly acknowledged errors in positions originate from the positioning process itself.
+The land-based points, which are the basis of maritime boundary delimitation, have been positioned by means of either one of the terrestrial techniques, or by means of a space technique.
+The terrestrial, classical geodetic techniques use the angular and distance measurements in a (national) geodetic network and its densification, which are then put together in a process called an "adjustment", to produce the statistically optimal estimates of coordinates of the individual points, under the assumption that the measurements contain random errors.
+The modern, space techniques use measurements to satellites (e.g., the Global Positioning System, known as GPS) or to some celestial objects (e.g., the Very Long Baseline Interferometry, known as VLBI, which uses quasars) instead of terrestrial measurements.
+In either case, we shall be discussing only the horizontal positions; only the horizontal positions find an application in marine boundary delimitation and definition.

-None of these measurements, either terrestrial or spatial, is perfect.
+None of these measurements, terrestrial or spatial, is perfect.
 The measurements contain errors, both systematic and random, i.e., predictable and unpredictable.
 The adjustment process is hopefully designed in such a way, that it eliminates the systematic errors and produces estimates of the effect of random errors in the measurements on the estimated positions.
 Note that we speak about "estimated positions" as it is not possible to come up with perfect positions from imperfect measurements.
-If the adjustment process used for estimating the positions is not designed properly, i.e., if it does not eliminate the systematic errors in the estimated positions, we end up with also with systematic errors in the estimated positions and the whole situations becomes the worse for it.
+If the adjustment process used for estimating the positions is not designed properly, so that it does not eliminate the systematic errors in the estimated positions, we end up with also with systematic errors in the estimated positions and the whole situations becomes worse for it.

-Let's assume that the adjustment process used for estimating the coordinates of points in a national geodetic network has been designed properly and that the only errors in the estimated coordinates are those of a random nature.
+Let's assume that the adjustment process used for estimating the coordinates of points in a national geodetic network has been designed properly and that the only errors in the estimated coordinates are of a random nature.
 How do we know then, what errors do the positions have?
 Well, we do not!
 The random errors cannot be computed!
 The only thing we can do is to estimate the statistical uncertainty (confidence limits associated with a specific level of probability) in each coordinate.
-Better still, we can estimate the confidence limits, really a region, for each horizontal position given by a pair of horizontal coordinates.
+Better still, we can estimate the confidence limits, really a region, for each horizontal position given by a pair of coordinates.
 Each confidence region has an elliptical shape and as such is commonly referred to also as an "error ellipse".

 The idea of an error ellipse (horizontal position confidence region) is that, with the stipulated probability, the "real position" lies somewhere within the ellipse.
 In geodesy, when we talk about a position, we really talk about its estimate AND its confidence region on a specific probability (confidence) level, such as the usually selected 95%.
-It makes all the difference in the world, whether the confidence region, on a reasonable confidence level, is small, medium, or large, and if large, how large.
-For example, a position with a 20,000 km radius of its 95% confidence circle can be anywhere on the surface of the earth.
+It makes all the difference in the world, whether the confidence region, on a reasonable confidence level, is small, medium, or large, and how large.
+A position with a 20,000 km radius of its 95% confidence circle can be anywhere on the surface of the earth.
 By comparison, a position with a 95% confidence circle of radius of 1 cm is extremely precisely known.
 If one knows nothing about the confidence region, one does not know if one is dealing with a position which is completely useless, reasonably well known, or very precise.
 This concept should be well understood by anyone wishing to use positions of points on the surface of the earth for applications such as maritime boundary determination.